|Movie Title/Year and Brief Scene Description|

 Single White Female (1992)

-The eerie and striking scenes in which psychotically-unbalanced and frumpy 'single white female' tenant Hedra "Hedy" Carlson (Jennifer Jason Leigh) demonstrated the lengths she would go to insinuate herself, steal (or control) the life of someone else and become nearly identical.
+A series of strange and unusual incidents began to occur - psychotically-unbalanced and frumpy 'single white female' Hedy demonstrated the lengths she would go to insinuate herself, steal (or control) the life of someone else and become nearly identical.:

 The Sixth Sense (1999)